All the States That Don’t Tax Social Security

 - South Dakota

-Note that while New Hampshire does tax investment income, it does not tax wages or Social Security payouts.
+Note that while New Hampshire does impose a 5% tax on investment income (dividends and interest earned), it does not tax wages or Social Security payouts.

-The remaining 28 states plus the District of Columbia implement various credits or exemptions to help taxpayers avoid state-level Social Security taxes.
+The remaining 32 out of those 37 states, plus the District of Columbia, implement various credits or exemptions to help taxpayers avoid state-level Social Security taxes.
 These states are:

 - New Jersey